jeremyle56/aoc/README.md

 # AOC2022
-My Solutions to Advent of Code 2022
+First time doing Advent of Code.
+Hopefully I can do some of them :)